Charles Lyon (British Army officer)

-Brigadier-General Charles Harry Lyon, (18 March 1878 – 3 December 1959) was an English soldier who also played first-class cricket for Derbyshire in 1902.
+Brigadier-General Charles Harry Lyon (18 March 1878 – 3 December 1959) was a British Army officer who also played first-class cricket for Derbyshire in 1902.

 Early life

 Lyon was born at The Lodge, Rocester, Staffordshire, the eldest son of Charles William Lyon and his wife Florence.
 His father was a cotton manufacturer who ran a mill at Rocester and was a Justice of the Peace.